ZhiyuZhang/extract_spectra_casa/README.md

 # --------------  updated 28 Dec.
 2017 - zy
 Resample :

+resample.py does not work well.
+This can be tested with test_resample.py.

+To be solved.

+# --------------  updated 27 Sep 2021 - zy

 There are a few different methods to resample a simple spectrum.